 For most IT leaders, there are few things more dreadful than selecting a new communications solution.
 Sure, anything new is fun, but unified communications (UC) solutions are the least fun.
-Many feel
+Many feel that comparing the various UC options is a high-risk, intimidating and arduous task involving software subtleties and licenses.

 That task is now even more complex with this inevitable question: To cloud or not to cloud?
 UC as a Service (UCaaS) is experiencing rapid growth, and most market researchers see that trend continuing for several more years.
 That's good news with more options, but while there are twenty-some premises-based solutions to consider, there are also hundreds of service providers to consider.
 It's very easy to get overwhelmed.